connexcs/docs/docs/getting-started.md

 To verify a mobile number:

 1. Select `Verify Mobile`.
-2. A **Mobile Verification Sent** popup confirms the verification code was sent to your mobile phone.
+2. The Personal Profile Screen pops-up
+3. Make sure the number is correct and in E.164 format: [+] [country code] [subscriber number including area code] with maximum of fifteen digits.
+2. Click the orange `!` next to Mobile, this will generate a code and send it to mobile number.
-5. Click the link in the SMS or enter the verification code into the Verification Code field
+5. Enter the code into the Verification Code field in the Verify Mobile pop-up.
 5. Cick `Verify`.

 ## Setup Personal Profile